rabirabirara/goober-eats-rust/README.md

 in which I would need to destroy nodes too; I couldn't just keep creating references, cloning them without a care in the world, and being fine with that.
 (Though I think there is still potential to this, and I plan to investigate it further.)

-So I decided to abandon Rust entirely, and write in C.  Wow!
-Good 'ol reliable.
+So I decided to abandon Rust entirely, and <strike>write in C</strike> write it in Rust, actually.
+I can't believe I wrote that for a second.

-Not C++, because I despise C++; I only ever want to get paid writing C++.
-Even despite the fact that the two-level-tree implementation I found was written in C++.
-Nope!
-I'm rewriting it in C.

-Why?
-Because C is very easy to compile to other languages - Zig and V, for example - and especially Rust, the language I'll need to work with.
-Well, Rust only has FFI/bindings, so it doesn't support C as natively as these other languages, but I've decided on making this work if I can.
-I'll import my C library to my Rust project and hopefully write a S&C optimizer in any good amount of time.
+I'm going to use an arena and charge through with it.
+Anything is better than writing a custom growable vector type in C... well, depends.